mikewongtkd/simsa/docs/data-model.md

 - has a planned-start, planned-stop, start, stop
 - has many groups
-- A group cannot have concurrent timeblocks (scheduling conflict)
+- A group cannot have concurrent timeBlocks (scheduling conflict)

 ### User